illera88/Ponce/README.md

 <p align="center"><img src ="https://cloud.githubusercontent.com/assets/5193128/18534105/f27da220-7a9c-11e6-8d2e-a940d94b404b.png" /></p>

 ## Definition
 Ponce (pronounced *[ 'poN θe ]* pon-they ) is an IDA Pro plugin that provides users the ability to perform taint analysis and symbolic execution over binaries in an easy and intuitive fashion.
-With Ponce you are two clicks away from getting all the power from cutting edge symbolic execution.
+With Ponce you are one click away from getting all the power from cutting edge symbolic execution.
 Entirely written in C/C++.

 ## Why?
 Symbolic execution is not a new concept in the security community.
 It has been around for years but it is not until the last couple of years that open source projects like [Triton](https://github.com/JonathanSalwan/Triton) and [Angr](http://angr.io/) have been created to address this need.
 Despite the availability of these projects, end users are often  left to implement specific use cases themselves.